libremfg/rhize-seeq-connector/README.md

         - `operations-schedule:query`
         - `operations-performance:query`

-    Roles can be filted to only show **libreBaas** roles by using the search.
+    Roles can be filtered to only show **libreBaas** roles by using the search.
 6. Select the **Credentials** tab and copy the **Client secret**.

 > The Client ID and Client Secret are both necessary for authenticating the Rhize Connector.